csyde/cotswolds-font/readme.txt

+Cotswolds is -- well, was -- an attempt to create a free Cheltenham.
+The name was meant to be temporary, but it seems that it'll have to stay for now since it's moved away a bit from the Chelt mold.

+The base ASCII set was roughed out with Fontstruct.com.
+Further edits have been done in FontForge on macOS.
+Some glyphs *may* have been stolen from other FOSS fonts.

-﻿The font file in this archive was created using Fontstruct the free, online font-building tool.
+The font file in this archive was created using Fontstruct the free, online font-building tool.
 This font was created by “csyde”.
 This font has a homepage where this archive and other versions may be found: